iAMB-RWTH-Aachen/PAModelpy/README.md

 - **EnzymeSectors**: The objects which are used to store the data of the different enzyme sectors which are added to the genome-scale model
 - **PAModel**: Proteome Allocation (PA) model class.
 This class builds on to the `cobra.core.Model` class from the COBRApy toolbox with functions to build enzyme sectors, to add enzyme kinetics parameters and in the future to perform a sensitivity analysis on the enzyme variables.
 - **Enzyme**: Different classes which relate enzymes to the model with enzyme constraints and variables.
 - **CatalyticEvent**: A class which serves as an interface between reactions and enzyme.
-This allows for easy lookup of Protein-Reaction assocations.
+This allows for easy lookup of Protein-Reaction associations.
 - **PAMValidator**: Functions to validate the model predictions with physiology data and giving a graphical overview.
 The script uses data for E.coli (found in `./Data/Ecoli_physiology`) by default.

 ## Dependencies
+Because of the version of numpy used, the PAModelpy is only compatible with Python >= 3.9 and <=3.11.
 Dependencies for the scripts in this repository, not included in the PAModelpy package:
 - `PAModelpy`
+- `gurobipy`
 - `matplotlib`
 - `scipy`
 - `time`